web3-storage/w3up-client/README.md

 Calling `registerSpace` will cause an email to be sent to the given address.
 Once a user clicks the confirmation link in the email, the `registerSpace` method will resolve.
 Make sure to check for errors, as `registerSpace` will fail if the email is not confirmed within the expiration timeout.

-Registering a space enrolls it in web3.storage's free usage tier, allowing you to store files, list uploads, etc.
+Registering a space enrolls it in web3.storage or NFT.Storage (_fill in additional details later_), allowing you to store files, list uploads, etc.

 #### Uploading data